youngcet/custom_error/README.md

 - **Error Retrieval:** Easily access individual error details using getter methods.
 - **Error State Check:** Check if an error exists with the `hasAnError()` method.
 - **Type Checking:** Determine if an object is an instance of `CustomError` using the `isAnError()` method.
+- **Show dialogs** with custom titles, messages, and actions when an error occurs.
+- **Display SnackBars** with custom backgrounds and behaviors based on error conditions.

 ## Installation